schmidthole/lord/README.md

 2. A registry to push and pull docker images from.
 3. A `lord.yml` file in the current directory alongside the `Dockerfile`

+## Usage

+*Assuming the `lord` binary is in your `$PATH`*

+Run `lord -init` to create a base `lord.yml` config file in your current directory.

-Simply run `lord` in the current directory (assuming the binary is in your path) and the following will happen:
+Run `lord -deploy` and the following will happen:

-1. Your docker container will be built.
+1. Your docker container described by the `Dockerfile` in your current directory will be built.
 2. The container will be pushed to the specified registry.
 3. `lord` will use ssh to:
   1. Ensure docker is running and installed on the specified server.
   2. Ensure your server is logged into the specified registry.
   3. Pull the container from the registry onto the server.
   4. Run the container on the server using the specified options.

+Run `lord -logs` to stream container logs from your server.

+Run `lord -destroy` to remove any running containers from your server associated with the config in the current directory.

 ## Lord Config File Format